 We were given opportunities throughout the trip to buy souvenirs (anything with Nessy was by far the most popular) but the last stop was a tour and whiskey tasting at Blair Athol Distillery in the old Victorian town of Pitlochery.
 It was actually founded in 1798.
 As a side note, people train and bus to this town just for the excellent walking trails, well marked and both subtle and extreme.
 That's something I wish I had known earlier because it would be a lovely side trip from Edinburgh.
 In the picture below, don't you love the color of these bright red leaves?
 I snagged one actually - that was my souvenir!

 Seeing the Scottish Highlands on your own is not an easy task because of all the driving and logistics involved; it's much more efficient to go with a tour and I highly recommend Haggis Tours.
-They do freestyle trips all over Europe - check out their site with the link below:
+They do fun, freestyle trips all over Europe - visit their site below and take advantage of their seasonal offers:

 All Photos © Suzette Barnett